| Post-secondary Education and the 2004 Federal Election This will be a pivotal election for universities and

 regarding the challenges facing post-secondary education

 on PEI and across the country.
+During an election campaign,

 each telephone call or email received by a candidate